Skip to main content

 Can multiple workflows run simultaneously?

-Yes, with N online unattended runners, up to N workflows can execute concurrently.
+Yes, with N online runners, up to N workflows can execute concurrently.

 How are runner credentials stored?

-On the orchestrator: bcrypt-hashed.
+On the hub: bcrypt-hashed.
 On the runner: encrypted via Windows Credential Manager (Electron safe storage).

 Does the platform support SSO?